Shopify/shipit-engine/docs/setup.md

 Deploying and hosting a Rails application is not trivial, and this document assumes you know how to do it.

-In the future we'd like to provide it fully packaged inside a Docker container, but it haven't been done yet.
+In the future we'd like to provide it fully packaged inside a Docker container, but it hasn't been done yet.

 ## Creating the Rails app